The Home Of Great Ideas For More Than 100 Years

 The TV sets in our home seem to be getting bigger and bigger.
 However, if you're looking for a more modest TV set purchasing a 32 inch TV could be a big mistake.

-Consumer Champion’s Which? revealed that they haven’t found a single 32 inches TV that has been worthy of a Best Buy since 2014.
-They’ve tested 81 32 inch TVs in the last six years, but none of them has been up to scratch.
-Our own Ideal Home best TV’s guide doesn’t include a model that is available in 32 inches.
+Consumer Champion's Which? (opens in new tab) revealed that they haven't found a single 32 inches TV that has been worthy of a Best Buy since 2014.
+They've tested 81 32 inch TVs in the last six years, but none of them has been up to scratch.
+Our own guide to the best TVs (opens in new tab) doesn't include a model that is available in 32 inches.

 A large reason for this is the best quality TV's simply aren't made in the small sizes.
 Features such as 4K, the next step up from HD, aren't available in a 32 inch TV because you won't be able to see the extra detail.